Many of my patients come to their first appointments having already tried multiple diets to try to get better.

 is Not Working

-Addressing the Cause of Food Sensitivities
+Addressing the Cause of Food Intolerance

 The first step in addressing this underlying issue is to optimize digestive function starting in the stomach.
 It is not enough to take a digestive enzyme because then you will become dependent upon that digestive enzyme.